AdobeDocs/campaign-web.en/help/v8/workflows/activities/transfer-file.md

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_transferfile_process_missing_file"
 >title="Process missing files"
->abstract="This option allows you to activate a "No file" outbound transition after the activity."
+>abstract="This option allows you to activate a **No file** outbound transition after the activity."

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_transferfile_process_errors"
 >title="Process errors"
->abstract="This option allows you to activate an "Error" outbound transition after the activity."
+>abstract="This option allows you to activate an **Error** outbound transition after the activity."

 The **Transfer file** activity is a **Data Management** activity.
 It allows you to receive or send files, test for file presence, or list files on a server.
 The protocol used can be either server-to-server protocol or HTTP protocol.